LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 4. Click the `Import CSV from Google Sheets` button on the toolbar.
    - CSV import settings will be used with double quotes as the wrap option.

+### Importer Properties

+Each Google Sheets Importer must define how it maps Google Sheet data to Unity objects.
+The following fields are available when configuring an importer:

+- **Full Type Name**: The fully qualified type name that this importer targets.
+Required for non-ScriptableObject types like `UnityEngine.GameObject` for prefabs.
+- **Mono Script**: The `MonoScript` that defines the object type this importer targets.
+Required if the full type name is not set.
+- **Main Asset**: Optional main asset to group this importer under.
+Useful for organizing Sub Assets when importing multiple types into one parent asset.
+- **Window Name**: Optional Scriptable Sheets window name that this importer targets.
+If set, this importer is only used when the window name matches the open Scriptable Sheets window name.
+If multiple importers target the same type, the importer without a window name will be used by default unless an importer with a matching window name is set.
+- **Sheet ID**: The Sheet ID from the Google Sheets URL.
+The Google Sheets URL must be accessible via a shared link.
+- **Sheet Name**: The name of the sheet tab inside the Google Sheet.
+This is case-sensitive and must match the tab name exactly.

 # Paste Pad